Europe in transition: The future of logistics centers

 Let's summarize what will ensure the future of logistics centers:

-- Single item and full pallet picking must complement each other in order to accommodate B2B and e-commerce at the same time.
+- Single-item and full pallet picking must complement each other to meet the needs of both B2B and e-commerce simultaneously.

 - Expanding automation to same-day delivery customer requirements.

-- The autonomous power supply not only promotes the energy balance in the long term, it also significantly reduces costs.
+- Autonomous power supply not only sustainably improves the energy balance, it also significantly reduces costs.

-When optimizing and designing logistics buildings and facilities, it is not enough to just improve individual components.
-Even if logistics halls are built according to current energy efficiency standards, their inner workings must be included in the energy planning.
-However, the weighting is done in different ways: The final report of the Chair of Material Handling, Material Flow, Logistics and the Chair of Building Climatics and Building Technology at the Technical University of Munich comes to the conclusion that three types must be distinguished in which the weighting of savings potential differs.
+When optimizing and designing logistics buildings and facilities, it is not enough to improve only individual components.
+Even if logistics halls are built according to current energy efficiency standards, their interiors must be included in the energy planning.
+However, the weighting of these factors varies: The final report from the Chair of Materials Handling, Material Flow and Logistics and the Chair of Building Climatology and Building Services Engineering at the Technical University of Munich concludes that three types must be distinguished, in which the weighting of energy-saving potentials diverges.

-- The manually operated logistics hall can best reduce its overall energy requirements through measures on the building.
+- The manually operated logistics hall can most likely reduce its overall energy consumption through measures taken on the building itself.

-- In a semi-autonomous warehouse, the influence of intralogistics already increases to 70%,
+- In a semi-autonomous warehouse, the influence of intralogistics already rises to 70%

-- As a result, a fully automated logistics center is 85% dependent on energy-efficient intralogistics.
+- Consequently, a fully automated logistics center is 85% dependent on energy-efficient intralogistics.

-The importance of scalable, performance-efficient and energy-saving intralogistics is therefore a crucial point when planning an autonomous logistics warehouse.
+The importance of scalable, efficient and energy-saving intralogistics is therefore a crucial factor in the planning of an autonomous logistics warehouse.

 Energy-efficient components in intralogistics

-The trend in the next few years is clear.
+The trend for the coming years is clear.
 DAIFUKU is far ahead when it comes to green and efficient logistics.
-DAIFUKU has focused on energy-efficient intralogistics systems for decades .
-This is due, on the one hand, to the rising costs of energy and, on the other hand, to political influences.
+For decades, DAIFUKU focused on energy-efficient intralogistics systems.
+This is due, on the one hand, to rising energy costs and, on the other hand, to political influences.

-When investing in new intralogistics, performance criteria such as throughput or dynamics are no longer the sole deciding factor; the energy consumption of the systems is also becoming increasingly important in the context of tenders.
-The consumption depends largely on the masses to be moved.
-In recent years, DAIFUKU therefore drastically reduced the weight of storage and retrieval machines.
-This made it possible to minimize the drive power of the motors used and thus the energy consumption with the same or better dynamic values.
+When investing in new intralogistics systems, performance criteria such as throughput or dynamics are no longer the sole deciding factor; the energy consumption of the systems is becoming increasingly important in tenders.
+Consumption depends significantly on the masses being moved.
+In recent years, DAIFUKU therefore drastically reduced the weight of its storage and retrieval machines.
+This has allowed them to minimize the drive power of the motors used, and thus energy consumption, while maintaining or even improving dynamic performance.

-A concrete example is provided by the H-class pallet stacker cranes, which are built up to a height of 40 meters - here 25% of the mass was saved.
-This was achieved, among other things, through a completely revised mast design.
-This solution consists of a combination of lattice mast and tubular steel profiles.
+A concrete example is the H-class pallet stacker cranes, which are built to a height of up to 40 meters – here, 25% of the mass was saved.
+This was achieved, among other things, through a completely redesigned mast.
+This solution consists of a combination of a lattice mast and steel tube profiles.
 These design measures are complemented by sophisticated control concepts that, for example, actively counteract mast vibrations during acceleration and deceleration.

-DAIFUKU 's STV (Sorting Transportation Vehicle) forms an integrated transport system with high performance.
-A frame structure with fewer control boxes results in a 9% lower weight, the use of high-efficiency motors reduces power consumption by 10%, and CO2 emissions and energy consumption also fall by 10% compared to previous models.
+DAIFUKU 's STV (Sorting Transportation Vehicle) forms a high-performance, integrated transport system.
+A frame structure with fewer control boxes results in a 9% weight reduction, while the use of highly efficient motors reduces power consumption by 10%.
+CO2 emissions and energy consumption also fall by 10% compared to previous models.

-DAIFUKU developed the Shuttle Rack M. In addition to the increased throughput compared to a conventional automatic small parts warehouse (AKL), this system reduces power consumption because the ratio of shuttle weight to payload is particularly advantageous.
+DAIFUKU developed the Shuttle Rack M. Besides the increased throughput compared to a conventional automated small parts warehouse (AS/RS), this system reduces power consumption because the ratio of shuttle weight to payload is particularly advantageous.

 Smart intralogistics

-Optimization in material handling promotes a sustainable energy balance and is a performance-efficient and green footprint through intelligent intralogistics.
+Optimization in material handling promotes a sustainable energy balance and results in a more efficient and green footprint through intelligent intralogistics.

-Environmentally friendly and resource-saving intralogistics requires highly efficient and well-thought-out material handling systems.
-This not only means the energy consumption of systems, but also the efficiency of individual components of a logistics center.
+Environmentally friendly and resource-conserving intralogistics requires highly efficient and well-designed material handling systems.
+This refers not only to the energy consumption of the systems themselves, but also to the efficiency of individual components within a logistics center.

 Renewable energy is autonomous power supply